paulkn/esar/src/pages/about/index.md

 ## Saying Yes

 Saying yes means laying down your life for Jesus at all costs.
-Esthers voluntarily obey Jesus and love him wholeheartedly.
+Esthers voluntarily and willingly obeys Jesus and loves him wholeheartedly.
 They will not shrink back even when faced with loss or death.
 They will boldly proclaim the gospel and expose the counterfeit even if it costs them their life.

 ## TEAM